vikukzs/zerda-java-basics/README.md

     - should be added to the panel and displayed as shown: `"Name played: color value..."` eg. `"User played: kor 7 karo 4 "`
 - In your main method
     - create a JFrame
-    - add BlackJack panel to it
+    - add com.greenfox.exams.java.BlackJack panel to it
     - make it visible

 ### Acceptance criteria